PrathmeshBhise/TheFirstRepo/README.md

-# FirstRepo
+# TheFirstRepo
-This is my First Repo
+This is my First Repository